lolyhop/gnn-wiki-project/README.md

 To train a GNN, we cannot simply feed raw JSONs or CSVs into the model.
 We must translate our data into the language of tensors, specifically formatted for **PyTorch Geometric (PyG)**.

-> You can find the full preprocessing pipeline in our [Google Colab Notebook](https://colab.research.google.com/drive/1aXbaBVGTfauaGU-8SEtjwcFw3JxKjd1d?usp=sharing).
+> You can find the code for data preparation in our [Google Colab Notebook](https://colab.research.google.com/drive/1aXbaBVGTfauaGU-8SEtjwcFw3JxKjd1d?usp=sharing).

 ### Understanding the Data Object